Kim Soo-young (politician): Mayor of Yangcheon District

-In an interview, she said she had dreamed of becoming elected official of local government and then member of National Assembly and would have run for elected post regardless of her marriage.
+In an interview, she said she had dreamed of becoming an elected official of local government and then member of the National Assembly and would have run for elected post regardless of her marriage.

-In 2014 Kim ran for Mayor again and won becoming the only woman among 20 democratic mayors in Seoul and the first woman to lead Yangcheon.
+In 2014, Kim ran for Mayor again and won becoming the only woman among 20 democratic mayors in Seoul and the first woman to lead Yangcheon.

-In 2018 Kim became the first Yangcheon Mayor to be elected twice consecutively.
+In 2018, Kim became the first Yangcheon mayor to be elected twice consecutively.
 She is also the first woman from her party or its preceding parties to be elected twice for head of local government in South Korea.